ntop/nProbe/doc/src/tuning.rst

 Using it is pretty straightforward.
 Suppose you need to collect flows on port 2055 and send them to two collectors 192.168.0.1:1234 and 192.168.0.2:1234.
 All you need to do is to start the following command :code:`nfFanout -c 2055 -a 192.168.0.1:1234 -a 192.168.0.2:1234`.

+Dumping Collected Flows/Packets
+###############################

+When nProbe collects data (both sFlow/NetFlow/IPFIX and nTap), it immediately discards collected data after processing.
+However sometimes it is useful to dump such data.
+A typical use-case include:

+  - nProbe collects packets sent by ntap_remove
+  - nProbe collects flows exported by a switch/router

+Probe can dump collected data to a virtual network interface on top of which applications such as n2disk or tcpdump can be enabled.
+This can be enabled with :code:`--dump-collected-pkts <interface>` for dumping collected data onto the specified network interface.
+In case of nTap raw collectd packets are dumped "as is" to the interface, whereas collected flows are dumped with a dummy ethernet/IP/UDP header.

+You can dump packets onto an existing host ethernet interface (e.g. eth0), or you can create (on Linux) a dummy ethernet interface using:

+  - :code:`$ sudo ip link add rec0 type dummy`
+  - :code:`$ sudo ifconfig rec0 up`

+you can dump nTap collected packet with:

+  - [host a.b.c.d]  :code:`$ sudo nprobe --dump-collected-pkts rec0 -3 5678 --ntap hello`
+  - [host f.g.h.i]  :code:`$ sudo ntap_remote -i eno1 -c a.b.c.d:5678 -k hello`

+or dump collected flows on port 2055 using:

+  - :code:`$ sudo nprobe --dump-collected-pkts rec0 -3 2055`

+Note that in case you use ntopng with n2disk (e.g. ntopng bundle) you can configure ntopng to enable n2disk on the selected interface as described on `the ntopng manual <https://www.ntop.org/guides/ntopng/using_with_other_tools/n2disk.html>`_.